 - i.
-An amparo lawsuit, in matters of ITX and virtual mobile networks, where Axtel appears as an interested third party - ii.
-January 2019: the Company was notified of awrit of amparo filed by Telcel against the rates determined by the IFT, in terms of ITX and as Axtel's Virtual Mobile Operator (OMV), for the period of 2019.
+An amparo lawsuit, in matters of ITX and virtual mobile networks, where Axtel appears as an interested third party. - ii.
+January 2019: The Company was notified of a writ of amparo filed by Telcel against the rates determined by the IFT, in terms of ITX and as Axtel's Virtual Mobile Operator (OMV), for the period of 2019. - iii.
+Current status, first instance, given the precedents resolved by the SCJN, the outlook is favorable.